Friedrichqi/MoA-vllm/README.md

 - --wandb_args requires special installment and is totally optional to provide you with finer process of the evaluation.

 ## Known Bugs:
 - TimeoutError: raise asyncio.TimeoutError from exc_val.
 It has something to do with the api server doesn't respond in some time.
-Decrease num_concurrent to 1 might help.
+Decrease num_concurrent to 1 or decrease max_tokens in config.json to contrain output length might help.

 - CUDA out of memory: If you are sure you can serve your model under the precision type set in advance in start_server.py, then it should be vLLM preserving too much memory for KV Cache.
 Manually set max model length to a smaller value when starting moa agents through